rsxdalv/tts-generation-webui/README.md

 ## Changelog

+May 12:
+* Fix deepspeed for Windows.
+Thank you for the reports!
+* Improve decorator extensions for future API.
+* Improve Kokoro TTS API for OpenAI compatibility, now usable with SillyTavern.
+* Add setup.py for future pip installs.
+Sync versions.json with setup.py and package.json.

 May 10:
 * Fix missing directory bug causing extensions to fail to load.
 Thanks Discord/Comstock for discovery of the bug.
 * Add ACE-Step to React UI.